 Megahertz redesigns infrastructure at BT’s corporate headquarter studio and auditorium

-Systems integrator Megahertz Ltd. has announced that, following a competitive tender, it has been chosen to drive the complete redesign and 1080p capable infrastructure upgrade of the studio and auditorium facilities at BT’s corporate head office in London.
-Work started in early August with only a 5-week window for completion.
+Megahertz, a partner for systems integration, today announced that, following a competitive tender, it has been chosen to drive the complete redesign and 1080p capable infrastructure upgrade of the studio and auditorium facilities at BT’s corporate head office in London.
+Work started in early August with only a five week window for completion.

 Not only is the systems integrator upgrading the facilities to full HD, it is simplifying both the studio and auditorium infrastructures via a complete system refit and rewire to provide workflow and energy efficiencies, free up rack space and streamline support and fault finding tasks.
 A new communications matrix, timing synchronisation system, plus conversion, jackfields and monitoring equipment is to be rolled out across both locations as part of the upgrade.